-The role of the Headteacher
+The Role of the Headteacher

-In our school, the Headteacher is the SENCO, so carries out the role as part of her headship duties.
+In our school, the SENCO is also Headteacher, so carries the role out as part of her headship duties.
+Our SENCO works for 3 days per week, Monday- Wednesday.

 The role of the Class Teacher